Skip to content

 Digging my dad’s Parisian roots in Meudon

 I had heard stories about my father Glenn’s year in Meudon, France, since I was a kid.
 He’d gone with his parents–my grandparents Helen and Karl Grossman–to this southwestern Parisian suburb in October 1928.
-My grandfather had come to study music for a year with Nadia Boulanger (her picture is below) at the Paris Conservatory, and my grandparents had lived in a hotel right next to the train station in Meudon.
+My grandfather had come to study music for a year with Nadia Boulanger (her picture is below) at the Paris Conservatory, and my grandparents had lived in a hotel right next to the Meudon train station.

 Nadia Boulanger in 1925